Monday, June 25, 2012

 Exiting the Sistine Chapel, we went into St. Peter Basilica and finished the tour.
 Highlights included the Main Altar (a seven story tall bronze canopy) and the Michelangelo Pieta.
 The church is huge!

 After the tour, we wandered into the local neighborhood to get some lunch.
 I walked back to the front of the Basilica to get a couple of pictures.
-Eventually, we hooked back from at a store where Sharon was buying Jack a Roma jersey.
+Eventually, we hooked back up at a store where Sharon was buying Jack a Roma jersey.

 We passed by the Castel Sant’Angelo.
 Unfortunately, it is closed on Mondays.
 We crossed over the Ponte Sant’Angelo and started looking for a store that Sharon wanted to find.